smpezert/apprentice-boot-camp-fundamentals-3/README.md

 * [Knightmare: A DevOps Cautionary Tale](https://dougseven.com/2014/04/17/knightmare-a-devops-cautionary-tale/) about Knight Capital disaster
 * [The Cathedral and the Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/)
 * [Six Strategies for Application Deployment](https://thenewstack.io/deployment-strategies/)
+* [Trunk Based Development](https://trunkbaseddevelopment.com/) is a whole site dedicated to explaining TBD

 ### Git

-* [Git Pretty](http://justinhileman.info/article/git-pretty/) explains how to fix git messes you find yourself in
+* [Git Pretty](http://justinhileman.info/article/git-pretty/) is a flow chart that helps you fix git messes
+* [Dangit, Git!?!](https://dangitgit.com/) is a written site with more detailed instructions about how to resolve problems
 * [Git-it](https://github.com/jlord/git-it-electron) is a desktop (Mac, Windows and Linux) app that teaches you how to use Git and GitHub on the command line.
-* [Trunk Based Development](https://trunkbaseddevelopment.com/)—a while site dedicated to explaining TBD
+* This [Atlassian git tutorial](https://www.atlassian.com/git/tutorials/undoing-changes) is also a useful resource on undoing changes
 * [Git for Teams](http://gitforteams.com/) is has a book and some video aimed at helping you create a workflow strategy with your team, and learn to use Git
+* [git-katas](https://github.com/eficode-academy/git-katas/) has a bunch of exercises that we’ve dipped into in this boot camp to practice git learning
+* [CS Visualized: Useful Git Commands](https://dev.to/lydiahallie/cs-visualized-useful-git-commands-37p1) has some great animations which help bring git commands to life by visualising what is happening

 ## Slides

 The slides can be viewed from the link at the top of the repository.
+Hit ‘`?`’ to see navigation controls.

 ## Exercises